gangdong/jekyll-theme-rawposts/README.md

 #### `site personal settings`
 You'll need to change the description, title and url to match with the project.
 You'll also need to replace the logo, default social and default offline images in the /assets/ directory with your own graphics.The email needs to be changed to the email you want to receive contact form enquirers with.
-The default of this theme are my settings and just replace with yours.
+The default configuration of this theme are my personal information and just replace with yours.
 #### `show_excerpts`
 set to true to show excerpts on the homepage
 #### `paginate`